 To Uplift Science, Nepal Needs him who Published An Obituary in Nature (Journal)

-Citations: 9759; Cited Publications: 232; H-Index: 56 (Scholar google)
+Scholar Google: - Citations: 9759; Cited Publications: 232; H-Index: 56

-Times Cited: 7153; Results found: 169; H-Index: 46 (isiknowledge),
+Iisiknowledge: - Times Cited: 7153; Results found: 169; H-Index: 46

-Articles: 187 (pubmed).
+Pubmed: - Articles: 187

-Since past two centuries, Nepal has been always in Dark Age for modern science and technology and becoming in terrible condition day by day.
-In fact, it is situated almost in the bottom line in the list to practice modern science, although historic buildings, arts, etc. are still giving proof as Nepal was leader of ancient science and architecture.
-Such a high profile scientist like ULRB can contribute for the development for science and technology in Nepal with international collaboration.
-The equipment and funding, the biggest challenge for Nepal, are more important in addition to knowledge and hardworking, which we are doing (fruitlessly).
-Other panic part, we know our government neither knows the importance of science nor allow budget and even, I am doubtful, whether provide or not, moral support to scientists by the government.
+Historic buildings, arts, sculptures, statutes, Ayurveda and traditional medicine, etc. are still giving proof that Nepal was leader of ancient science and architecture.
+For the past two centuries, Nepal has been always in a Dark Era for modern science and technology and becoming in a terrible condition.
+The condition is worsening day by day.
+In fact, it is situated almost in the bottom line in several indexes.
+Such a high profile scientist like Prof. Dr. Uttam Lal RajBhandary can contribute to the development of science and technology in Nepal with international collaboration.
+The equipment and funding are the biggest challenge for Nepal, are more important in addition to knowledge and hardworking, which we are doing (fruitlessly).
+Other panic part, we know our government neither knows the importance of science nor allow budget and even, I am doubtful, whether provided or not, moral support to scientists from the government.
 Ministry of "science and technology" was established to make happy to some political leaders to include them in cabinet rather than to ease science and technology practitioner, what a shame for us.
-However, Happy New Year 2012, Adieu 2011.

 1 RajBhandary, U. (2011).
 Har Gobind Khorana (1922–2011) Nature, 480 (7377), 322-322 DOI: 10.1038/480322a![]()

-0 comments:
+No comments:

 Post a Comment